Skip to main content

 Tandoor Nan

-Traditional flatbread baked in tandoor oven, crispy exterior and soft interior.
-Served warm with all meals.
+Traditional flatbread baked in a tandoor oven, crisp outside and soft inside.
+Served warm alongside any meal.

 Allergens: